Jesinski/jesinski.github.io/_posts/2025-06-14-json-data-validation.md

 }
 ```

-However, to check every property and it's rules starts to gobble up our validation.
+However, to check every property and it's rules, the validation file becomes a mess.

 The sheer amount of conditionals necessary to check everything can become a problem for readability, and soon enough we lose the ability to understand which business rules we follow and the flow it should have - do we need to check the ID uniqueness if we don't even have an ID?
 Should we report the max length and alphanumeric together?

 Controlling validation dependency (the flow mentioned earlier) is also troublesome.
 Moving conditionals can have side-effects which are not expected.

-A small example like the one above is rather easy - and preferably - should be done as shown, but our recipe model is way more complex.
+A small example like the one above is rather easy - and preferably - it should be done as shown, but our recipe model is way more complex.

 Besides checking the recipe id, things start to become tricky when we zoom-out: does all the tags exists?
 Is the steps inputs only using either raw ingredients and/or outputs (id) from previous steps?
 Does the steps are well defined?
 What about the ingredients?
 Does it have technical limitations as the recipe id?